-Five-time Emmy award-winning journalist, attorney and Gulf War fighter pilot Willard Shepard has brought his unique insight to NBC 6 viewers as an anchor and investigative reporter for more than 20 years.
-He has anchored the 5 p.m., 5:30 p.m. and weekend editions of the NBC 6 News.
+Six-time Emmy® award-winning journalist, attorney, and Gulf War Fighter Pilot Willard Shepard has brought his unique insight to NBC 6 viewers as an anchor and investigative reporter for more than two decades.
+He has anchored the 5 p.m., 5.30 p.m., and weekend editions of the NBC 6 News.

-In addition to his commitment to news, Shepard is a Lt.
-Colonel in the United States Air Force Reserve.
-His A-10 squadron was the first Air Force Reserve Fighter unit ever to go into combat.
+In addition to his commitment to news, Shepard was a Lt.
+Colonel in the United States Air Force and Reserve.
+His A-10 squadron was the first Air Force Reserve fighter unit ever to go into combat.
 During the Gulf War, Shepard flew 52 combat sorties over Iraq and Kuwait.
 He was awarded six Air Medals for his support of Coalition Army Ground Forces.
 Shepard has also flown missions over Bosnia for NATO.
-He is the first Air Force pilot to fly the Soviet Mig-29 fighter.
+He was the first Air Force pilot to openly fly the Soviet Mig-29 fighter.
 As a staff officer, Lt.
-Colonel Shepard examined air operations programs at U.S. Southern Command.
+Colonel Shepard examined air operations programs in the U.S. Southern Command.

 For the Air Force Reserve today, he assists high school students in obtaining ROTC scholarships and appointments to the USAF Academy.
 As a member of the USAF Civil Air Patrol, he has flown search and rescue missions and countless sorties showing middle and high school students aviation opportunities in the USAF and beyond.
 He is an FAA aircraft Advanced Ground and Instrument Instructor, and is an FAA certified Unmanned Aerial Systems pilot.